ether/etherpad-lite/README.md

 ## Plugins and themes

 Etherpad is very customizable through plugins.
-Instructions for installing themes and plugins can be found [here](https://github.com/ether/etherpad-lite/wiki/Available-Plugins).
+Instructions for installing themes and plugins can be found in [the plugin wiki article](https://github.com/ether/etherpad-lite/wiki/Available-Plugins).

 ## Helpful resources
 The [wiki](https://github.com/ether/etherpad-lite/wiki) is your one-stop resource for Tutorials and How-to's, really check it out!
 Also, feel free to improve these wiki pages.